Longwood-SeniorSem-LSEM/Database/README.txt

     class_id : INTEGER (REFERENCES classes(class_id)) - represent's a class's identification number
-    assignment_des : TEXT - describes the text assignment created by the user assignment_name : TEXT (NOT NULL) - name of the text assignment created by the user assign_date : DATE - Date that the assignment will become visible to students within the class due_date : DATETIME - Date and time that the assignment will be due
+    assignment_des : TEXT - describes the text assignment created by the user assignment_name : TEXT (NOT NULL) - name of the text assignment created by the user assign_date : DATE (NOT NULL) - Date that the assignment will become visible to students within the class due_date : DATETIME (NOT NULL) - Date and time that the assignment will be due